-Practical exercises.
+Practical exercises

 Much essential 'field work' in agriculture has no written component but, clearly, credit should be given for practical ability.
-At least four discrete practical exercises involving assessment objective C (see Section 3.2) should be assessed over the course.
+At least four discrete practical exercises involving Assessment Objective AO3 (see section 3.2) should be assessed over the course.

-Each practical exercise should be assessed according to the criteria stated in Section 5.2.2.
+Each practical exercise should be assessed according to the criteria stated in section 5.2.2.
 Ideally these exercises should be set on the different sections of the syllabus.
 A maximum of three of these exercises may be set as part of the longer practical investigation exercise.
-See Section 5.2.6.
+See section 5.2.6.

-At least one discrete practical exercise involving Assessment Objective C should be assessed in each of four terms of study.
+At least one discrete practical exercise involving Assessment Objective AO3 should be assessed in each of four terms of study.

+Practical investigation

-Practical investigation.
-This should address the parts of Assessment Objective C where candidates produce a hypothesis, plan and carry out an investigation.
+This should address the parts of Assessment Objective AO3 where candidates produce a hypothesis, plan and carry out an investigation.
 The data collected is recorded, analysed and conclusions made.
 A written report is required and the limitations of the investigation noted.
-This is assessed according to the criteria stated in Section 5.2.9.
+This is assessed according to the criteria stated in section 5.2.9.
 The practical work done during this investigation can be organised in such a way as to constitute practical exercises which can be assessed as such.
 Up to a maximum of three discrete practical exercises may be assessed during the carrying out of the investigation.

-5.2.1 Examples of tasks suitable for the practical exercises
+Examples of tasks suitable for the practical exercises